Karolína Plíšková: 2018: Australian and US Open quarterfinals

 In Brisbane, Plíšková lost in the semifinals to Elina Svitolina.
 At the Australian Open, she reached quarterfinals for the second time, having defeated Verónica Cepede Royg, Beatriz Haddad Maia, Lucie Šafářová and Barbora Strýcová.
 In the quarterfinals, she lost to Halep in straight sets.
 In Doha, she reached the third round, after receiving a first-round bye and defeating Alizé Cornet in second round in straight sets.
 In round three, she fell to American teenager Cici Bellis in straight sets, thus failing to defend her title.
 In Dubai, after receiving first round bye, she defeated Suárez Navarro in three sets in the second round.
 In the quarterfinals, she was defeated by Angelique Kerber in straight sets.
 In Indian Wells, Plisková reached the quarterfinals where she lost to eventual champion, Naomi Osaka.
 At the following tournament, the Miami Open, Plíšková was defeated by wildcard and former champion Victoria Azarenka in the quarterfinals.

 Then Plíšková reached the quarterfinals in Dubai, Indian Wells and Miami.
 In April, she won the Stuttgart Open, defeating CoCo Vandeweghe in the final.
-She played also in the semifinals of Madrid.
+She also reached the semifinals of Madrid, losing to Petra Kvitová.

-After reaching the quarterfinals in New York, Plíšková defeated the newly crowned US Open champion Naomi Osaka to take Pan Pacific Open, her eleventh career title.
+Plíšková defeated the newly crowned US Open champion Naomi Osaka to take Pan Pacific Open, her 11th career title.